beetbox/beets/docs/guides/tagger.rst

 have four choices in this situation.
-You can skip importing the new music, choosing to keep the stuff you already have in your library; you can keep both the old and the new music; you can remove the existing music and choose the new stuff; or you can merge the newly imported album and existing duplicate into one single album.
+You can skip importing the new music, choosing to keep the stuff you already have in your library; you can keep both the old and the new music; you can remove the existing music and choose the new stuff; or you can merge all the new and old tracks into a single album.
 If you choose that "remove" option, any duplicates will be removed from your library database---and, if the corresponding files are located inside of your beets library directory, the files themselves will be deleted as well.

-If you choose "merge", beets will try re-importing the existing and new tracks as one bundle so they will get tagged together appropriately.
+If you choose "merge", beets will try re-importing the existing and new tracks as one bundle together.
-This is particularly helpful when you are importing extra tracks of an album in your library with missing tracks, so beets will ask you the same questions as it would if you were importing all tracks at once.
+This is particularly helpful when you have an album that's missing some tracks and then want to import the remaining songs.
+The importer will ask you the same questions as it would if you were importing all tracks at once.

 If you choose to keep two identically-named albums, beets can avoid storing both in the same directory.
 See :ref:`aunique` for details.